Yorkshire Pudding Recipe2013-05-25

 The ingredients must be at room temperature when mixed or they will not puff.

 Preheat the oven to 400°F.

 Sift the four and salt into a bowl.
 Make a well in the center.
 Pour the milk into the well.
 Stir in the milk with a whisk.
 Beat the eggs until fluffy then beat them into the batter.
 Add the water.
 Beat the batter well until large bubbles rise to the surface.
 You may let the batter stand covered and refrigerated for up to 1 hour.
 When ready to bake, then beat it thoroughly again.

 Heat a 9"x12" oven proof dish or muffin tins with about 1/4 inch hot beef drippings or melted butter added to them.
 Pour the batter into the hot tins.
 Bake the pudding for 20 minutes.
 Reduce the heat to 350°F and bake 10-15 minutes longer.
 Serve it at once.

 - Yorkshire pudding should rise and be light and airy on the inside.
 The absolutely crucial element is the hot oven and hot muffin tins.
 If they are not hot and the liquid in them isn’t really hot, the yorkshire pudding won’t rise as it should.

 - There are two keys to a perfect Yorkshire pudding: The ingredients must be at room temperature and the muffin tins must be hot before adding the batter.
 While the roast is resting the puddings can be rising.
 Get ready for an easy and delicious taste sensation.

-If you like this recipe, I’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.
+If you like this recipe, I’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment at the far bottom of the page.
 Also, for more tips, read the comments below from other Cookingnook.com followers.